Sophiss1403/Learning-Git-Github/README.md

 This repository it's been made during the "Curso de Git e Github" instructed by teacher Gustavo Guanabara from his Youtube Channel "Curso em Vídeo".

-I appreciate his job a content creator and teacher.
+I appreciate his job as a content creator and teacher.

 This line had been add directly trough global github.